yamal-coding/yamal-coding.github.io/_posts/2021-07-22-song-of-the-month-july-2021.md

 ---
 layout: single
-title:  "My favourite song of the month, June 2021"
+title:  "My favourite song of the month, July 2021"
 ---

 In 1959, Chuck Berry released *Roll Over Beethoven*, a song where the author talks directly to Ludwig Van Bethoveen to express his desire for Rock and Roll and Rythm and Blues to replace classical music.
 According to *Rolling Stone* magize, this is the song number 97 in the ranking of *500 Greatest Songs of All Time*.